Lease agreement: all about rent

 Agree on a higher price

 The landlord can also decide to increase the rent himself.
 As a rule, he or she will then communicate his or her intention in the form of a proposal for an increase, which he or she sends to the tenant.
 According to the rules laid down in the Civil Code, an increase can be proposed no earlier than one year after the last increase.
 At the same time, there is a rule that the rent may be increased by a maximum of 20 % over three years.
 If your rent is CZK 15,000, it can be increased by a maximum of CZK 3,000 within three years.
 At the same time, there is a condition that the resulting rent does not exceed the aforementioned normal rent in the area.
-The locally customary rent can be ascertained, for example, by consulting real estate agencies operating in the area or by means of an expert’s report.
+The locally customary rent can be ascertained, for example, by consulting real estate agencies operating in the locality or an expert’s report.
 For your own orientation, the web calculator will also help you

 However, the tenant does not have to agree to the proposed increase.
 They can consider the proposal for two months and if they do not agree, the landlord can apply to the court within three months to have the increase approved.
 The court may determine in the proceedings that the rent will be lower (or higher) than the landlord’s proposal.
 In case of disagreement, the tenant may exercise the right to terminate the contract by giving the appropriate length of notice.